San Jose is California's Newest Craft Food Hotspot

 Wine Bars

-Wine Affairs is a hip and artsy bar and one of those places you end up staying at longer than you planned.
+Hop & Vine is a hip and artsy bar and one of those places you end up staying at longer than you planned.
 The intimate lighting choices and flowers on every table only serve to complement the impressive selection of both California wines and other boutique wines from around the world.
 Pair that with the recently added craft beer menu and you will quickly learn why San Jose is a cultural hub worth noticing.
-You might want to try the Margarita pizza while you are there for a tangy delight.
+You might want to try the Margherita pizza while you are there for a tangy delight.

 San Jose is a fantastic city for culinary adventurers and novices alike.
 It's easy to see why so many people have chosen to make this ever-evolving spot the place to put down roots.